 I hope the information below will help you to picture your own understanding.
 I was trying to be as objective as I can.
 Despite the fact the blog is hybris-centered, all strengths of Oracle Commerce are clearly highlighted and all weaknesses of Hybris are present too.

-In this document, I am going to compare four e-commerce products:
+In this document, I compare four e-commerce products from SAP and Oracle:

 Out-of-the-box SAP Commerce hybris extensions are great examples of how to customize the platform delivered directly from SAP.
 They can be used as a reference of implementation and can be considered as a vendor-recommended best-practice way.